The Perfumer’s Raw Materials: The Complete Guide

 Flowers are part of the raw materials used in perfumes.
 There are different categories of flowers in perfumery:

-Spicy flowers
+Spicy flowers include:

 - Carnation: the rebellious flower

-- Clove: the sweet flower
+- Wallflower: the soft flower

-- Immortal: the flower of the scrubland
+- Immortelle: the flower of the maquis

-Powdery flowers
+Powdery flowers include:

 - Iris: the noble flower

-- Mimosa: the flower of the riviera
+- Mimosa: the flower of the Riviera

-- Cassie: the cousin of the mimosa
+- Cassie: the cousin of mimosa

 - Violet: the shy flower

-- Heliotrope or Heliotropine: the vanilla flower
+- Heliotrope or Heliotropin: the vanilla flower

 - Reseda: the retro flower